 Trending: Older & Average

 Interest: 4 minutes

 Related: 61 examples / 47 photos

 Segment: Females, 12-35

-Comparison Set: 21 similar articles, including: anti-snake shin guards, embracing criticism in ads, and instant gifting apps.
+Comparison Set: 22 similar articles, including: elevated tunnel buses, embracing criticism in ads, and flamethrower guitar diys.

 Accusatory TV Campaigns